xyonox/file-organizer/README.md

 ## How it works

-The application reads the files directly inside the selected directory and matches their file extensions against the `organizedFolders` list.
+By default, the application reads files directly inside the selected directory and matches their file extensions against the `organizedFolders` list.
+With the `-r` flag, it also scans nested subdirectories.
+Files found recursively are moved into the category folders in the selected directory.

+Configured category folders are not scanned again, and macOS application bundles whose names end in `.app` are skipped because they are directories containing an application.
 If no directory is provided with `-d`, the application prompts for one.

 On startup, the application loads `organizedFolders.json` from the current working directory.
 If the file does not exist or contains invalid JSON, the built-in default